Gruesome find on runway forces all flights to be diverted

 The airport temporarily shut down as a result of the grim find.

-According to local media, during the temporary shutdown, international flights were unable to land or take off from the airport with some being turned away completely.
+According to local media, during the temporary shutdown, international flights were unable to land or take off from the airport, with some being turned away completely.

 It is understood the man is yet to be identified, and an investigation has been launched to discover who he was and how his body came to be on the runway.
 Initial reports suggest he may have been a stowaway who fell from the wheel-well of an aircraft that was taxiing to take off.